ActiveState/cli/readme.md

 # Installation

  1. Install the state tool: https://www.activestate.com/products/platform/state-tool/
+ 2. If on Windows: install and use WSL or MSYS (you need a bash shell)
- 2. Run `state activate` to get into an activated state
+ 3. Run `state activate` to get into an activated state

 # Development Workflow